amrirasyidi/book_recommendation/README.md

+# Book Recommendation Machine Learning Web App

 ## Goals
 By the end of this project, we will create a web app with the following features:
-1. "Similar book" feature
+1. Book search feature
-1. "People also read" feature
+1. "People also read" feature (collaborative filtering)
+1. "Similar book" feature (clustering)
+    1. Similarity by rating
+    1. Similarity by content(?) (fiction with fiction etc)

 ## Steps
 This project will go through